 Movement model

-The history of state transitions for each individual PIT-tagged fish, as well as the information on that fish’s natal origin, were the inputs for the current configuration of multistate model.
+The history of state transitions for each individual PIT-tagged fish, as well as the information on that fish’s natal origin, were the inputs for the current configuration of the multistate model.
 The multistate model was implemented in a Bayesian framework using the Stan programming language (Carpenter et al. 2017).
 The multistate model is constructed as a series of states, defined as either reaches of the mainstem Columbia or Snake Rivers between dams with active PIT tag antennas for the duration of our study period or tributaries that flow into the Columbia or Snake Rivers (Fig. 3).
 All fish in our model begin when they are first detected as adults in the fish ladders at Bonneville Dam.
-At each state in our model, each fish is assigned a probability of moving to any of the states connected to the current states, or into the absorbing loss category, which a fish enters once the detection history ends.
-Each of these probabilities is evaluated through a categorical logit, with an intercept term (a grand mean, for all fish in the dataset) as well as a term for the origin of the fish.
-The loss probability calculated as 1 - the sum of the other probabilities, enforcing a constraint that all movement probabilities have to sum to 1.
+At each state in our model, each fish is assigned a probability of moving to any of the states connected to the current state, or into the absorbing loss category, which a fish enters once the detection history ends.
+Each of these probabilities is evaluated through a categorical logit model, with an intercept term (a grand mean, for all fish in the dataset) as well as a term for the origin of the fish.
+The loss probability was calculated as 1 - the sum of the other probabilities, enforcing a constraint that all movement probabilities have to sum to 1.

 Due to the computational requirements of evaluating the detection histories of over 60,000 individual fish, the model was fit to three different datasets, corresponding to the three Steelhead DPSs found exclusively upstream of Bonneville Dam: the Middle Columbia DPS, the Upper Columbia DPS, and the Snake River Basin DPS.
 To reduce the number of parameters in the model, an effect of natal origin was only included for state transitions into or out of states within the DPS boundaries, whereas for states outside of the DPS, all origins shared a common movement probability.
 This model structure allowed different natal origins to differentiate as they neared natal tributaries.
 All code is available at https://github.com/markusmin/steelhead.

 For each observation of a fish in a state, there are n possible non-loss transitions out of the current state, which correspond to the number of arrows out of the state as seen in Fig. 2.
-The probability of moving to each of the n states is given as follows:
+The probability of moving to state i (i = 1, …, n) from the current state is given as follows:

-for (i in 1:n):